miu200521358/pmx_dressup/archive/Readme_en.txt

 　　The weights of the costume models have been slightly altered to clean up the deformation.
 　　　This product is not available for costume models for which weight manipulation is not permitted.
 　　If the mesh on the arms or other body-covering positions of the costume is weighted with weights other than the quasi-standard bones, it will not be eligible for support
+   (I follow up to some extent, but there will be many cases where you will be asked to manipulate the semi-standardized bones and play with the scale, etc.)

 ----------------------------------------------------------------